EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 ### Tensors and Singular Value Decomposition
 ---

+Images like these consist of 3-dimensional pixels called voxels, and the data are numbers representing colors.
+Typically, large data sets like this are stored in matrices, which have some powerful tools for extracting the most relevant components.
+Matrices make it easy for   [computers to learn from data.](https://youtu.be/LlKAna21fLE)

+If we have 3-dimensional fMRI brain voxel data for many patients, multiple scans in sequence, then we need to analyze a quantity of data unwieldy even for modern computers.

 When we store fMRI data in a matrix we lose important relationships between the data points.
 For example a computer may not know that a particular voxel representing a part of the brain at one moment is that same part of the brain a few seconds later.